 Ride with JUMP from Erie to Boulder and back!
 This bus route stops at Erie Pkwy & Brennan Street, Erie Pkwy & Meller St, and the Erie Community Center.

-Erie is hiring a Director of Planning & Development who will support achieving the sustainability goals not only in the transportation sector, but throughout all development plans Town-wide.
+Erie is hiring a Long Range Planner who will support achieving the sustainability goals not only in the transportation sector, but throughout all development plans Town-wide beginning with the Comprehensive Plan update beginning in the Summer 2022.